AlexKubbinga/okane-backend/README.md

 This is the backend for Okané, which is a spending tracker that leverages Open Banking to allow individuals to get personalized insights into how they spend their money.

-The server is made using Koa and is connected to a Postgres Database.
+The server is made using Koa and is connected to a Postgres Database through the ORM Sequelize.

 The database uses a Dimensional model to allow for referential integrity and performant data access.